ArturT/Railstom/README.md

 `I18n.locale` depends on `params[:locale]` from url or if missing then depends on current `session[:locale]` or `HTTP_ACCEPT_LANGUAGE`.
 More detail you will find in method `ApplicationController#set_locale`.

+### Detect browser time zone

+We use [jsTimezoneDetect](https://bitbucket.org/pellepim/jstimezonedetect) to detect browser time zone (see: `app/assets/javascripts/application.js.coffee`).
+In `ApplicationController#set_time_zone` we set time zone per each request.
+When user visits page for the first time he doesn't have `browser.time_zone` cookie so time zone will be set as default which is defined in `config/application.rb`.

 ## Testing

 ### Rspec